Texas Bonded Title

 Bonded titles apply to passenger cars, trucks, motorcycles, trailers, RVs, and most motor vehicles.
 They are not available for salvage or non-repairable vehicles, abandoned vehicles subject to mechanic's lien procedures, or vehicles in active disputed ownership.
 If TxDMV has an existing open hold on the VIN, the bonded title path may not work until that is resolved.

-How do I get the vehicle appraised for a Texas bonded title?
+Do I need a vehicle appraisal for a Texas bonded title?

 Can I get a Texas bonded title with bad credit?